AJ141299/playcover-next-site/README.md

 # Result
-* Mobile performance increased by 22.7%,
+* Mobile performance increased by 22.7%
 * Desktop by 18.1%
 * SEO score by 10.4%
-* Better maintainbility and scalability.
+* Better maintainbility and scalability
-* Users reported a better and smoother navigation experience.
+* Users reported a better and smoother navigation experience

 # Tech Stack